RuedigerMoeller/kontraktor/README.md

 ## Things you can do using kontraktor

 * Create **nodejs-style Java Backends** for Single Page / Progressive WebApps using the advanced interop (java/javascript) mechanics of kontraktor (e.g. **React.js** + java, **Polymer.js** +java).
-* Slice your backend into several independent **(micro-)services**/processes without much effort.
+* Asynchronous **(micro-)service** architectures without much effort.
 Because of the actor abstraction, one still can choose to run a cluster inside a single process if wanted.
-(Physical deployment is not hard-wired into your app)
+Physical deployment is not hard-wired into your app.
 * write a service in nodejs/**javascript** and **connect** it from a **java** process
 * **connect** a **java** service from a **nodejs**-app
 * replace Java's synchronous, shared-memory concurrency model by a **shared-nothing asynchronous concurrency model** (actors instead threads).